What is Kubernetes?

 Cost effective for IT infrastructure

-When the scale of your business is large, Kubernetes helps reduce your IT infrastructure costs as it packages apps together to ensure optimal usage of cloud and hardware investments.
+When the scale of your business is large, Kubernetes helps reduce your IT infrastructure costs as it packages together apps to ensure optimal usage of cloud and hardware investments.
 K8s has improved scalability and availability that decreases its use of human resources, who are then freed up to perform other tasks.
-Scaling up and scaling back applications depending on need optimises infrastructure utilisation.
+Scaling up and scaling back applications depending on need optimizes infrastructure utilization.